MicrosoftDocs/memdocs/memdocs/solutions/platform-end-to-end-guides/macos-endpoints-get-started.md

 ## Phase 1 - Set up your environment

 Before you build your first macOS endpoint, there are some requirements and configuration features that should be configured.
-This phase walks you through checking the requirements, configuring integration with Apple Business Manager (or Apple School Manager), configuring some features, and adds some apps to Intune.
+In this phase, you check the requirements, integrate Intune with Apple Business Manager (or Apple School Manager), configure some features, and add some apps to Intune.

 ### Step 1 - Network requirements